Efficient. Fast. Convenient.

 Our region is located directly along the Mississippi River.
 Two river terminals with a nine-foot channel depth offer rail and highway access for products shipped by barge.

 The Mississippi River carries an estimated 60% of U.S grain shipments, 22% of oil and gas shipments, and 20% of the nation’s coal.
 The Mississippi River provides quick access to global markets, including shipping materials to the Gulf of Mexico and to foreign ports with ease.
-Terminals are served by Union Pacific, Canadian Pacific and BNSFrailroads.
+Terminals are served by Union Pacific, Canadian Pacific, and BNSF lines.
 Capabilities include bulk material handling.
 Facilities include dry bulk barge dock-ground and covered storage.

 U.S. Inland Waterway Modernization: A Reconnaissance Study.
 Prepared for the Iowa Department of Transportation HDR Engineering, Inc. April 2013